Key takeaways

 What is an OEM agreement?

-For instance, consider a Dell laptop with an Intel processor – this is a classic example of an OEM in action.
+Consider a Dell laptop with an Intel processor — a classic OEM arrangement.
 Intel, the OEM, supplies the processor.
-Dell integrates it, assembles the final product, brands it and sells it.
+Dell integrates it, assembles the final product, brands it, and sells it.

 OEM agreements can also cover access to proprietary systems or infrastructure.
-In 2023, Ford, GM, and Rivian entered OEM agreements with Tesla to allow their electric vehicles (EVs) to use Tesla’s Supercharger network.
-In this case, Tesla is the OEM providing a proprietary charging system, rather than a manufactured component.
+In 2023, Ford, GM, and Rivian entered OEM agreements with Tesla to allow their electric vehicles to use Tesla's Supercharger network.
+In this case, Tesla is the OEM providing a proprietary charging system rather than a manufactured component.

 Which business areas can OEM agreements impact?

-It may seem like an OEM agreement only concerns your production line, but in reality, it shapes critical parts of your business.
-If you're not thinking holistically about its impact, you're likely leaving value (or risk) on the table.
+It may seem like an OEM agreement only concerns your production line.
+In reality, it shapes critical parts of your business.
+If you're not thinking holistically about its impact, you're leaving value — or risk — on the table.

 Product development and innovation

-OEMs often do more than build;, they can influence the materials, structure, and even the user experience of your product.
-This is especially true in tech, automotive, and consumer electronics, where OEMs often co-engineer solutions or make design adjustments on their end.
+OEMs often do more than build.
+They can influence the materials, structure, and even the user experience of your product.
+This is especially true in tech, automotive, and consumer electronics, where OEMs frequently co-engineer solutions or make design adjustments on their end.

 Brand control and reputation